load balancer

 You get home, plug in your electric car and, at the same time, use several electrical appliances.
 Without a management system, you could exceed your contracted power limit.

-With a load balancer, the system detects an increase in power consumption and automatically adjusts the charger’s output.
-When the other devices stop operating, the output increases again.
+With a load balancer, the system detects the increased consumption and automatically adjusts the charger's power.
+When the other devices stop working, the power increases again.

 It’s an automatic process that requires no user intervention.
 It’s as simple as charging your mobile phone whilst using other devices at home.